 Your first challenge is to find the right class for your abilities (and respiratory limitations).
 It’s best to choose a class designed for people with respiratory problems, so you don’t overextend yourself and wind up in a COPD exacerbation.

-Your yoga teacher should walk you through proper breathing techniques before the class, and help you to master the movements.
-If they’ve worked with COPD patients before, they will be able to craft a good class for you, including some of these particularly helpful types of postures.
+Your yoga teacher should walk you through proper breathing techniques before the class and help you to master the movements.
+If they have worked with COPD patients before, they will be able to craft a good class for you, including some of these particularly helpful types of postures.

-- Bends – Back bends and forward bends are a big part of many yoga practices.
-They help you strengthen your core, straighten your posture, and open up various joints and muscle groups.
-For COPD, standing back bends can really help to open up the chest muscles, but you must do them carefully with good guidance from your instructor to avoid strain.
+- Bends.
+Back bends and forward bends are a big part of many yoga practices.
+They help you strengthen your core, straighten your posture and open up various joints and muscle groups.
+For COPD, standing back bends can really help open your chest muscles, but you must do them carefully with good guidance from your instructor to avoid strain.
 Standing forward bends can help you with exhalation.

-- Abdominal breathing – Different breathing techniques are used in yoga, but deep belly breathing is a mainstay — and it’s perfect for those with COPD.
-By breathing as much air into your belly as you can, then forcing it out completely by contracting your stomach muscles, ribs, and diaphragm, you can train yourself to breathe more deeply.
+- Abdominal breathing.
+Different breathing techniques are used in yoga, but deep belly breathing is a mainstay, and it is perfect for those with COPD.
+By breathing as much air into your belly as you can, then forcing it out completely by contracting your stomach muscles, ribs and diaphragm, you can train yourself to breathe more deeply.

 The Benefits of a Group Setting

 You may be tempted to do yoga at home, especially if you haven’t exercised for quite some time.
 Bringing pranayama breathing into your daily routine can be immensely beneficial, but keeping your whole yoga practice confined to your living room may not be such a good idea.

 You don’t have to make it a daily commitment, but attending a yoga class in a local studio, clinic or community center on a regular basis can help you in a few ways.